queer/squish/README.md

 ## Why?

+squish was born out of frustration with existing container runtimes.
+They all have their drawbacks (rootful, lack of port rebinds, cache-unfriendliness, slow container starts, ...) that lead to usage thereof being a frustrating experience at best. squish attempts to address these shortcomings.

 Preliminary testing shows that squish can get a viable Alpine-rootfs container up in ~5ms.
 This is an **initial** figure, and will change over time.